PeizhiShi/peizhishi.github.io/_pages/index.md

 ## Teaching experience

 ### Module leader
-- 2024, LUBS5586M: Quantitative analysis, University of Leeds
+- Quantitative analysis (2024), University of Leeds

 ### Teaching staff
-- 2024, LUBS5990M: Machine learning in practice, University of Leeds
+- Machine learning in practice (2024), University of Leeds
-- 2023--2024, LUBS5308M: Business analytics and decision science, University of Leeds
+- Business analytics and decision science (2023--2024), University of Leeds

 ### Teaching assistant
-- 2015, COMP61021: Modelling and visualization of high dimensional data, University of Manchester
+- Modelling and visualization of high dimensional data (2015), University of Manchester
-- 2015, COMP24111: Introduction to machine learning, University of Manchester
+- Introduction to machine learning (2015), University of Manchester
-- 2013--2017, COMP26120: Algorithms and imperative programming, University of Manchester
+- Algorithms and imperative programming (2013--2017), University of Manchester
-- 2011, 3rd Asian-Pacfic summer school on formal methods, University of Science and Technology of China
+- 3rd Asian-Pacfic summer school on formal methods (2011), University of Science and Technology of China

 ## Professional activity